-23. Which of your products or services do they most frequently purchase?
+22. Which of your products or services do your ideal customers purchase most frequently?

-Everyone in your organization should be able to define your ICP
+Everyone in your organization should be able to describe your ICP

 Once you have a solid idea of what your ICP looks like and how you define them, it’s imperative you share this information with your entire company.

-This could be accomplished through an all-hands style meeting, delivered individually from department/management leads, or posted to an internal network, but no matter how you decide to inform the team, it needs to be clear and documented.
+This could be accomplished through an all-hands style meeting, delivered individually from department/management leads, or posted to an internal network.
+No matter how you decide to inform the team, it needs to be clear and documented.

 Your findings should be easily accessible for the team to refer back to whenever needed to make decisions and set direction as an organization.

-Everyone on your team should be able to define who it is you want to work with (aka your ICP), and more importantly, identify when someone isn’t a fit.
+Everyone on your team should be able to define who it is you want to work with (that is, your ICP), and more importantly, identify when someone isn’t a fit.

-These 25 questions could lead to more innovative products or services to meet the needs of your ICPs, better investments in staffing or technology, evolving processes to support an exceptional customer experience, and so much more!
+These 24 questions could lead to more innovative products or services to meet the needs of your ICPs, better investments in staffing or technology, evolving processes to support an exceptional customer experience, and so much more.